 Best Practices

-Add deal context before running automations
+Add deal context before customizing use cases

-Add deal context before running automations
+Add deal context before customizing use cases

 Review suggestions carefully